-When working in teams, the peer review form is part of the project.
+When working in teams, the peer review form is part of the project; the failure of a team member to submit a peer review form will result in a 5 point deduction for that team members.
 Each team member will receive an initial grade, which I may adjust up or down based on peer review forms.
 Peer review forms will be available on Blackboard.
 Teams are self-created and self-policing.
 I may be consulted for advice regarding disputes among team members, but I will not mediate disputes.